Be fearless in the pursuit of what sets your soul on fire. – Jennifer Lee.

 It turns out, there are no rules.
 These days, almost anyone can call themselves a photographer.
 Smartphone cameras changed that, didn’t they.
 We watch people’s lives unfold before us like never before and with it, the personalities of those behind, or in front of the lens.
 Selfography (selfies) become more and more popular, and so does traveling to cool places solely for the social media hit.
 It’s not a criticism, just an observation.
 Their groove.

-My story: It is always different, and almost always connected to roadtrips.
+Photo groove is always different, and almost always connected to roadtrips for me.
 Just yesterday we returned from a cooler Arizona in the north country.

 A few weeks ago we were in at the Chiricahuas in the east.